 NOTE: “Humidor Capacity” does not mean how many cigars you have inside the humidor.
 It means how many cigars the humidor claims it can hold in total capacity.

 It’s common that the actual RH of your humidor will stabilize up to 5 points lower than the Boveda RH you’re using, due to humidor quality and ambient dryness.
 Relative humidity for cigars can range from 65%-75% depending on your cigars and cigar storage.
 Make sure you have the best humidity for cigars with Boveda.

 BEST HUMIDITY FOR CIGARS AND SEASONING HUMIDORS

-72%: Designed for most wood humidors.
-Wood humidors exchange moisture, it is not uncommon to see a decrease of 2–5%RH.
-The 72% accommodates the moisture loss allowing the humidor to maintain a high 60s RH level.
+72%: Designed for most wooden humidors.
+Wooden humidors exchange moisture, it is not uncommon to see a decrease of 2–5%RH.
+The 72% accommodates for the moisture loss allowing the humidor to maintain a high 60s RH level.
 We recommend the 72%RH as your first Boveda in your wooden humidor after seasoning.

 75%: Designed for your inexpensive or glass top humidors.
 The 75% accommodates a high amount of moisture loss allowing the humidor to maintain a high 60s RH level.

-84%: Designed ONLY for seasoning a wood humidor WITHOUT cigars in it.
-This formula is specifically designed to provide moisture directly to the cellular structure of the wood humidor.
+84%: Designed ONLY for seasoning a wooden humidor WITHOUT cigars in it.
+This formula is specifically designed to provide moisture directly to the cellular structure of the wooden humidor.
 The amount of moisture required is greater than the wipe down of it.
 If you haven’t seasoned with Boveda 84%, you haven’t seasoned at all!